wking/swc-boot-camps/Workflow.md

 You'll want to push again whenever you need to publish additional local work.

-If you have commit access to the [swcarpentry repository][boot-camps], you can push your branch directly, instead of staging it in *your* GitHub repository:
+If you don't have push access to the [swcarpentry repository][boot-camps], just ask an admin to set you up.

-    $ git push swc 2012-12-my-camp

 # <a id="develop" /> Developing boot camp content